 The first way to prevent being struck by lightning is to look at a weather forecast before planning to be outdoors.
 When preparing for a camping trip, for example, knowing that there could be a thunderstorm in your area can allow you to plan ahead in case a storm moves through.
 Set up your site near your vehicle and don't travel too far away from it if the skies start to turn.
 You should also avoid going out on the water in a boat, kayak or other water vehicle if there is a chance for thunderstorms in your area and you see signs of a storm.

 Once you start to hear thunder or see lightning you should start making your way to cover.
+If finding shelter isn't possible, avoid open fields or the tops of hills or ridge tops.
 While heading towards a building or car it's important not to do anything to attract lightning while you are still vulnerable.
 Avoid standing underneath trees, near telephone poles or any other tall objects that conduct electricity.
 If it's raining, don't try to stand underneath an unsecured shelter and wait for it to pass if you hear thunder or see lightning.
 Avoiding carrying anything metal.
 If you are in or near a pool or body of water get out and move away from it quickly.

 A tree burned by a lightning strike in Cademan Wood, Leicestershire, UK.
 Photo courtesy of Dave W. Clarke.